 - Rewards Center

 - Customer Service Number1-800-436-7941

 - Login Link

 - Related Articles

 The Ideal Cardholder

-Chase Hyatt Credit Card Sign-Up Bonus and Points
+World of Hyatt Credit Card Sign-up Bonus and Points

 Currently, the sign-up bonus can be earned after spending the required amount in the allotted time (see above card summary table).